Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Example: Euler characteristic of the eigenform locus

+Firstly note that the top-$\xi$-integral on $E_D$ vanishes by \autoref{cor:topxivanishing}, since $E_D$ is a linear submanifold with REL non-zero.

-The proof is completed by noticing that that automorphism groups in Theorem~\ref{intro:ECformula} are trivial and that all three prong-matchings for~$\Gamma_W$ are reachable since they belong to one orbit of the prong rotation group.
+Secondly, the full automorphism groups of the graphs $\Gamma_P$ and $\Gamma_W$ are trivial and all three prong-matchings for~$\Gamma_W$ are reachable since they belong to one orbit of the prong rotation group.
+Hence we obtain

+Thirdly, we can identify the top levels $D_{\Gamma_P}^\top$ and $D_{\Gamma_W}^\top$ with $P_D$ and $W_D$ respectively.
+Hence, again by applying \autoref{intro:ECformula} to the top level strata, we get